bloodmc/GriefDefenderDoc/docs/wiki/basic/Flag-Definitions-GUI.md

   <summary>Minecraft Preset</summary>

 ```
-# A collection of flag definitions designed for vanilla minecraft.
+# A collection of definitions designed for vanilla minecraft.
-# Each group defined will be displayed in the flag GUI for users.
+# Each group defined will be displayed in the flag or option GUI for users.
 # Groups can have the following settings :
 # enabled=<true|false>: Whether the group is enabled.
 # admin-group=<true|false>: Whether this group is considered for admin use only.
 # Note: GUI toggles in PRESETS will always apply to current claim only.
-#    Note: If you assign users the permission 'griefdefender.admin.advanced-flags', they will be able to access admin presets within the claim tab.
 #    It is recommended not to assign this permission to users for best experience.
-#    value=<true|false>: This is used to set a default value for the flag definition.
+# value=<true|false>: This is used to set a default value for the definition.
 It is only used in conjunction with 'override=<type>, default=<type> settings.
 # contexts=["key=value"]: A list of definition contexts that will be applied to all permissions.
 # Note: This is primary used with 'default' and 'override' contexts.
 Ex. contexts=["default=global"]
 # Note: You must specify one of the following contexts :'gd_claim_default=<type>' or 'gd_claim_override=<type>''
 # Note: Context values support wildcards '?' and '*' by using Apache's wildcard matcher.
 # The wildcard '?' represents a single character.
 # The wildcard '*' represents zero or more characters.
 # Each group will have an associated permission in order to be viewable.
-# The user groups will use the permission : 'griefdefender.user.custom.flag.<preset>.<group>
+# The user groups will use the permission : 'griefdefender.user.definition.flag.<preset>.<group>' and 'griefdefender.user.definition.option.<preset>.<group>'
-# The admin groups will use the permission : 'griefdefender.admin.custom.flag.<preset>.<group>
+# The admin groups will use the permission : 'griefdefender.admin.definition.flag.<preset>.<group>' and 'griefdefender.admin.definition.option.<preset>.<group>'
-# Within each group, you can define flag definitions.
+# Within each group, you can define definitions.
 # Each flag definition must be defined in the following format:
 # enabled: Controls whether the definition is enabled.
 Accepts a value of 'true' or 'false'
 # default-value: The default value to assign flag definition.
 # description: The flag description to display on hover.
 Uses the legacy text format.
 # permissions: The list of permissions to link to definition.
 Permissions can accept various contexts such as :
 # flag=<linked-flag>: This context is used to link the permission to a GD specific flag.
 Ex. 'flag=block-break' would link permission to GD's block-break flag
 # source=<id>: This context is used to specify a source id such as 'minecraft:creeper'.
 # target=<id>: This context is used to specify a target id such as 'minecraft:chest'.
 # state=<properties>: This context is used to specify a blockstate property such as 'state=lit:true'.
-# Note: All flag definitions that contain a definition context of 'gd_claim_default' or 'gd_claim_override' will be applied to permissions during server startup.
+# Note: All definitions that contain a definition context of 'gd_claim_default' or 'gd_claim_override' will be applied to permissions during server startup.
 # Note: Required if no source or target context is specified, the permission will default to ALL.
 # Note: Commonly used contexts are : flag, source, target, state, used_item, item_name, world, server
-# These contexts may change, See https://docs.griefdefender.com/wiki/advanced/Contexts.html for latest information.
+# These contexts may change, See https://github.com/bloodmc/GriefDefender/wiki/Contexts for latest information.

 minecraft {
+    # The plugin id's that this preset depends on in order to load.
+Note: Plugin id's should be separated by comma.
+Note: Leave blank if only using GriefDefender flags/options.
+    depend=""
     enabled=true
     groups {
         admin {
-            # Set to true if this flag group is for admin use only.
+            # Set to true if this definition group is for admin use only.
             # Note: If admin group, the permission is 'griefdefender.admin.custom.flag.<groupname>
-            # Note: If user group (admin set false), the permission is 'griefdefender.user.custom.flag.<groupname>
+            # Note: If user group (admin set false), the permission is 'griefdefender.user.definition.flag.<preset>.<group>.<flagname>
             admin-group=true
             definitions {
                 ambient-spawn {
                     contexts=[
                         "gd_claim_default=user"
                     ]
+                    default-groups {}
                     default-value=true
                     enabled=true
                     icon {
                         enchanted=false
+                        icon-flags=[
+                            "hide_attributes"
+                        ]
                         id="minecraft:bat_spawn_egg"
                         title="&6ambient-spawn"
                     }
+                    owner-mode=true
                     permissions=[
                         "flag=entity-spawn, target=#ambient"
                     ]